Getting Started

 2. Connect your AI tools

 Section titled “2.
-Connect your AI tools”There are two ways to connect streamboard to your AI tools:
+Connect your AI tools”streamboard speaks MCP.
+Pick your AI tool of choice:

 - Claude Desktop — add as a custom connector in settings